When the Moon Gleams

 "The very best," I answered.
 "You came at the right time."

 "Sweet!"
 Thalia said happily as she walked to the kitchen.
-She gave a greeting to Mrs. Jackson and seated herself down at the table.
+She greeted Mrs. Jackson before she sat down at the table.

 As we sat there eating our meal, I couldn't help but think how strange the situation was.
 Here was me, hanging out with two of my friends (one of them being a tree not too long ago), eating blue food, and talking about gods and monsters like it was today's forecast.